-Being a parent is indeed a blessing, and this realization will be quite evident as your baby steps into its fourth eventful month.
-The disarming smile and the incoherent babble certainly makes your world a more beautiful one.
+Being a parent is indeed a blessing, and this realization will be quite evident as your baby steps into his fourth eventful month.
+The disarming smile and the incoherent babble certainly makes your world a more beautiful one!
 Check out this comprehensive guide to infant development at 4 months that details all its important aspects for you.

 Growth Of Baby

 Every single month of your baby’s first year is time for quick growth when his brain and body is developing.
 If you are wondering how much a 4 month baby’s weight should be, simply double your baby’s birth weight to get a fair idea of an ideal weight.
 However, your baby’s weight gain is just one of the growth parameters.
 Speak to your doctor if you feel your baby’s face, thighs, arms or bottom doesn’t have much flesh or fat.